 Making English a Programming Language

-Product Vault is a public, MIT-licensed harness for building software with coding agents like Claude Code or Codex.
-It is especially useful for non-technical builders who want to build more complex products without the codebase turning messy.
+Product Wiki is an open-source harness for building software with coding agents.
+It is especially useful for non-technical builders who want to build complex products without the codebase turning messy.

 Problem